PHQ-9 Test Online (Instant Score + Depression Severity Guide)

 Key Benefits

-Regular Depression Screening allows individuals to track symptom changes over time.
+Regular Depression Screening by PHQ-9 Test allows individuals to track symptom changes over time.
 For example, healthcare providers often repeat the PHQ-9 during treatment to monitor progress.
 Tracking helps identify patterns linked to Anxiety, life events, or lifestyle changes.
 Consequently, patients and clinicians can adjust treatment plans effectively.

-While Depression Screening provides valuable insight, it does not replace a clinical diagnosis.
+While PHQ-9 Test provides valuable insight, it does not replace a clinical diagnosis.
 Always consult a qualified healthcare professional if symptoms persist, worsen, or include thoughts of self-harm.
 Early professional support significantly improves recovery outcomes.

 11. Comparison: Screening vs No Screening